Assisted-Mindfulness/docker-compose-laravel/README.md

 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`

+if your composer.json file uses git repositories, you will still have to install composer on your local computer and use it instead of the container!

 ## Permissions Issues

 If you encounter any issues with filesystem permissions while visiting your application or running a container command, try completing one of the sets of steps below.